 GitHub has some great functionality that allows you to submit a PR directly from our repository.
 There is also a button on every single documentation article at the top that links you directly to GitHub in order to edit that specific file:

-This is very helpful to fix typing errors or adding small things, but if you are working on a larger update that includes pictures and editing several files in one pull request then it is not the best way to work.
+This is very helpful to fix typing errors or adding small things.
+If you however are working on a larger update that includes pictures and editing several files in one pull request then it is not the best way to work.
 You'd be better off creating a fork.

 Options 2: Creating a PR through a fork

 There are a lot of great tutorials available online on how to fork a repository (GitHub) and work with one, but we have also created a quick guide on how to do it.

 If you do not have Git installed on your computer, you should also follow the instructions on how to set up Git before you go any further.